When Is It Medical Malpractice?

 How do you know if you have a medical malpractice case?
 There are certain criteria, but the best judge of your possible claim is an attorney who has litigated these cases.
-I am Peter G. Aziz, a trial lawyer who has successfully sued doctors and hospitals across New Jersey.
-I invite you to a free consultation and case evaluation to determine if you have a solid basis to sue.
+At the Law Offices of Peter G. Aziz & Associates LLC, our trial lawyers have successfully sued doctors and hospitals across New Jersey.
+We invite you to a free consultation and case evaluation to determine if you have a solid basis to sue.

 The Elements Of A Viable Malpractice Claim

-Medical malpractice is tough.
+Medical malpractice claims are tough.
 The standard of proof is high, and juries want to give doctors the benefit of the doubt.
 A successful lawsuit must establish three things: